To get started, please visit volunteer.alz.org, register and search for your opportunity to volunteer with the Tennessee Chapter!

 - Proactive and passionate about the mission of Alzheimer's Association.

-- Ability to network, and collaborate with staff, volunteers, and faith community partners.
+- Ability to network, and collaborate with staff, volunteers, and community partners.

-- Faith Outreach Representative volunteers commit to a 1-year term making a minimum of 12 appearances.
+- Promotores volunteers commit to a 1-year term making a minimum of 12 appearances annually.
 Terms are renewable upon successful completion of annual goal-setting conversation with your staff partner.

-- Orientation includes: online general volunteer orientation (~1 hour) + program volunteer orientation (~1 hour) + self-study or in-person role training with staff partner (~2 hours).
+- Orientation includes: online program volunteer welcome and orientation (1 hour) + self-study or in-person role training with staff partner (~2 hours).

 - Comply with Alzheimer's Association volunteer policies and procedures.